HybridFNBR/Diamene-Beta/README.md

     };
 });
 ```
-but as of right now mainly just need people to test this and make an issue if you have one on the repo.
+but as of right now mainly just need people to test this and make an issue if you have one on the repo and the fortnite version included aswell.